- Applications are accepted through SOPHAS. Click here or Scroll to the end of the page for the link.

 - Bachelor's degree from an accredited college or university with a 3.0 GPA or better.
 Admitted students usually have GPAs that are higher than 3.0.
 The major must have an equivalent at the State University of New York (SUNY).

 - Official transcripts from all post-secondary schools.
 Transcripts for all degrees earned in schools outside the U.S. or Canada must be evaluated by an agency accredited by the National Association of Credential Evaluation Services.
-See section on International Students for more information about this process.
+See section on International applicants for more information about this process.
 The requirement for evaluation of transcripts is waived for graduates of foreign medical schools with a current license to practice in the U.S.

 - Official GRE (verbal, quantitative, and analytical) scores are required.
 Please note that we have a GRE program code (0622), which allows your score to be sent through SOPHAS.
 This requirement is waived for applicants who have been awarded a doctoral degree from an accredited U.S. or Canadian university.
 Applicants to the MD/MPH program may substitute MCAT scores for the GRE.
 Applicants to the MBA/MPH program may substitute GMAT scores.
 Applicants to the DDS/MPH may substitute DAT scores.
 A request to substitute any other standardized test scores for the GRE needs to be submitted in writing to the MPH Academic Coordinator.
-PLEASE NOTE: Admitted applicants may be required to take preparatory courses prior to enrolling in classes if they score below a 500 (or its equivalent on the NEW GRE) in the Qualitative and/or Verbal sections of the exam, as well as below a 4.0 in the Analytical section.

 - Three references from persons who can address the applicant's capacity to provide leadership in public health and complete a course of graduate study.
 If the applicant is a student or has graduated within the last two years, at least one letter must be from a college or university faculty member with whom the applicant has studied.
 If the applicant is a member of the public health workforce, at least one letter must be from a senior administrator in the organization who is familiar with his/her work.